drexed/lite-ruby/docs/OPEN_STRUCT.md

 `attributes`
 ------
-Returns the key values of the assigned struct.
+Returns the key values as a hash of the assigned struct.

 ```ruby
 person = OpenStruct.new(name: 'bob', age: 60)